OreElegbede/Cafe-Harmony-Sales-Perfomance/README.md

-# Cafe Harmony Data Analysis :Buiding an Interactive Dashboard that will help the company's management make key decisions for growth
+# Cafe Harmony Data Analysis :Building an Interactive Dashboard that will help the company's management make key decisions for growth
 ## Table of Content

 - [Description](#description)